 Medical payment coverage will finance treatments and expenses associated with injuries to you or your passengers if you are in an accident.
 It can also be extended to cover other people you authorize to drive your vehicle.

 This type of coverage may be optional or required, depending on where you live.
-If you’re unsure, double-check the guidelines for Virginia or jurisdiction.
+If you’re unsure, double-check the guidelines for Ashburn or jurisdiction.

 Personal injury protection